nikic/nikic.github.com/_posts/2012-02-02-Pointer-magic-for-efficient-dynamic-value-representations.markdown

 I think it's worth the time to look at those neat little tricks for two reasons: Firstly, some of them are also applicable in other situations (though most of them admittedly are not).
-And secondly, because they remind you of how various data is represented at the low level (stuff you may have learned in your CS courses at some point - or probably not).
+And secondly, because they remind you of how various data is represented at the low level (stuff you may have learned in your CS courses at some point - or maybe not).

 So, let's start!